chimezdev/Microservices-Container-Debugging/README.md

 run `docker ps` to get the running container id or `docker ps -a` to include terminated containers.
-To get meta-data for a container, run `docker inspect` `docker logs` prints all logs for a running container `docker exec -it <container id> will allow you ssh into the container.
+To get meta-data for a container, run `docker inspect` `docker logs` prints all logs for a running container `docker exec -it <container id> sh` will allow you ssh into the container.
+`ps aux` to exit out of the container after debugging